Code-Institute-Submissions/dsteyn44-vadstena-ms2_AugResub/README.md

 #### Toursit Representative
 - As a toursit representative I want a stand-out website so that users can easily navigate.
-- As a toursit representative I want a travellers to be able to get hold of me via email..
+- As a toursit representative I want a travellers to be able to get hold of me via email.

 #